makasud123/CI-CD-Pipeline-for-Java/README.md

-Automated CI/CD Pipeline for Java Application Deployment on AWS EC2 📌 Project Overview
+**Automated CI/CD Pipeline for Java Application Deployment on AWS EC2**:

+📌 **Project Overview**

 This project demonstrates a complete CI/CD (Continuous Integration and Continuous Deployment) pipeline for deploying a Java application on an AWS EC2 instance using modern DevOps tools and practices.

 The pipeline automates:

-Code integration from GitHub
+Code integration from GitHub.

-Build and testing using Jenkins
+Build and testing using Jenkins.

-Code quality analysis with SonarQube
+Code quality analysis with SonarQube.

-Security vulnerability scanning with Trivy
+Security vulnerability scanning with Trivy.

 Automated deployment to AWS EC2

-T

-🏗️ Architecture
+**🏗️*Architecture**

 Developer → GitHub → Jenkins Pipeline → SonarQube Analysis → Trivy Scan → Build & Test → Deploy to AWS EC2

-⚙️ Features
+**⚙️ Features**

  Automated build and deployment pipeline
  Continuous Integration with Jenkins
  Continuous Deployment to AWS EC2
  Static code analysis using SonarQube
  Security scanning using Trivy
  GitHub webhook integration
  Maven-based Java application build
  Real-time deployment after every code push

-🔧 Prerequisites
+🔧 **Prerequisites**

 Before setting up the project, ensure the following are installed: